-The NCAA, National Collegiate Athletic Association, is the governing body for collegiate water polo.
+The NCAA, National Collegiate Athletic Association, is the governing body for all collegiate sports, including water polo.
 There are other sports programs that are members of the NAIA, but water polo is not one of the represented programs.

 NCAA Women’s Water Polo

-Like the men's teams, the finest women's water polo players are on the California teams.
-There are 31 D1 and 10 D2 Women's Water Polo programs in the NCAA.
-Top women's programs include:
+Like the men’s teams, the finest women’s water polo players are on the California teams.
+There are 31 D1 and 10 D2 Women’s Water Polo programs in the NCAA.
+Some of the top women’s programs include: